Community Involvement & Philanthropy | Yuhaaviatam of San Manuel Nation

 Preserving Cultural Traditions and Empowering Indian Country

-We take pride in our heritage and our rich cultural history.
-San Manuel’s unique culture and history - including the teachings and sacrifices of our ancestors - are what define and sustain us today.
-Across Indian Country, our shared heritage, values, struggles, and triumphs form bonds that cannot be broken.
-We work best when we work together to ensure a bright, prosperous future for all indigenous peoples.
+Yuhaaviatam culture and history—rooted in the teachings and sacrifices of our ancestors—continue to define and sustain us today.
+Across Indian Country, our shared heritage, values, and resilience create unbreakable bonds.
+Together, we work to ensure a strong and prosperous future for all Indigenous peoples.

 We fund:

-• Cultural gatherings, heritage celebrations, and cultural centers
+• Cultural gatherings, heritage celebrations, and community cultural centers